Venice Art Center Instructors

-Linda is the fourth generation of artists from a multicultural background.
+Linda is the fourth generation of artists from a multcultural background.
 She has been painting for the past 40 years, had over 30 one-woman shows, and has been represented by various galleries in the US and Mexico.
 Her medium is acrylic paint on canvas.
 Her style ranges from realistic to abstract.
-She was an educator for pre-school children with delays and taught middle school here in Florida as well as art classes at several venues in the area.
+She was an educator for pre-school children with delays and taught middle school her ein Florida as well as art classes at several venues in the area.

-Gary received his BFA from Kutztown University in Pennsylvania in 1976, then studied at the Art Students League of New York, the School of Visual Arts, and NYU during the late 1970s and 1980s.
-He worked in NYC as a graphic designer and illustrator in book publishing, then as a fine art print colorist at Mill Pond Press in Venice.
-His work aspires to the craftsmanship and traditions of nineteenth century academic realism.
+Gary received his BFA from Kutztown University in Pennsylvania in 1976, then studied at the Art Students League of New York, SVA, and NYU.
+He first worked as a graphic designer in NYC at several book publishing houses.
+He then freelanced illustration for Dell Puzzle Magazines, Silhouette Romance, and Barbour Publishing, and also worked as a fine art print colorist at Mill Pond Press in Venice, Florida.
+His work aspires to the traditions of nineteenth century academic realism.

 Katrina, from Toledo, Ohio, became fascinated with minerals, gemstones and jewelry after a career in Ohio and Maryland as a secondary and adult education teacher and administrator.
 Beginning in 1996, she studied wire-craft jewelry making at William Holland School of Lapidary Arts in Georgia and in private sessions with internationally known master wire artists.
 She sells her award-winning designs at area art shows and has taught wire jewelry making since 2001.